4uffin/reallybig/README.md

 ---

-**Ready to contribute to something magnificently unnecessary?** Check out [CONTRIBUTING.md](CONTRIBUTING.md) and help us make GitHub history!
+**Ready to contribute to something magnificently unnecessary?** Check out [CONTRIBUTING.md](CONTRIBUTING.md) and help me make GitHub history!

 ⭐ **Star this repo** if you appreciate digital absurdism at scale!